andrew/ultimate-awesome/README.md

 - [awesome-filament](https://github.com/spekulatius/awesome-filament) - Awesome FilamentPHP stuff.
 - [awesome-bayesian-statistics](https://github.com/aayushmalik/awesome-bayesian-statistics) - A repository for collating all the resources such as articles, blogs, papers, and books related to Bayesian Statistics.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
+- [awesome-adventjs](https://github.com/borjapazr/awesome-adventjs) - 🎅🎄 A collection of awesome resources related to the adventJS challenge  by @midudev.
 - [awesome-booru](https://github.com/celsriseup/awesome-booru) -  A curated list of awesome booru links.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.
 - [awesome-zephyr-rtos](https://github.com/golioth/awesome-zephyr-rtos) - 🪁 A curated list of awesome projects and resources for the Zephyr RTOS project.